Greenvale, New York: School districts

 Greenvale is split between the Roslyn Union Free School District and North Shore Central School District.
-Students who reside in Greenvale and attend in public school will attend one of these two districts depending on where they live in the hamlet.
+Students who reside in Greenvale and attend public school will go to school in one of these two districts depending on where they live within the hamlet.

-Most of the hamlet is within the Roslyn School District; the school district boundary between Roslyn and North Shore within the hamlet corresponds with the North Hempstead-Oyster Bay town line.
+Most of the hamlet is within the Roslyn School District; the school district boundary between the Roslyn UFSD and the North Shore CSD within Greenvale corresponds with the North Hempstead–Oyster Bay town line.